Earth-Friendly Pet Odor & Stain Remover

 Certainly some cats do get cystitis or Feline Urological Syndrome (FUS, which is the formation of crystals or sludge, generally in the bladder, which causes irritation, bleeding and sometimes blockage of the urethra or ureter, making it difficult or impossible for a cat to urinate), so a medical cause should always be ruled out.
 If a cat is going to the litter box frequently or, once there, is spending a long time squatting in the box—and perhaps is crying while in the box—a trip to the vet is definitely needed.
 Frequent & large-volume urination can be a sign of diabetes; squatting for a long time, straining & crying can signal FUS.
 Either of these maladies can be quite serious and should be checked out promptly by your veterinarian.

 But what if the cat isn't exhibiting either of these characteristics?
 This is where common sense and psychology come into play.
+It's time to think like your cat.
+It's time to figure out what's discouraging your cat from using the litter box properly.
+It's time to implement, as we like to say, some "Dung Shui™."

 The Litter Box Itself